mericozkayagan/mcp-servers/README.md

 - "Create a new note called 'Meeting Summary' with a summary of the latest project meeting"
 - "Add today's tasks to my 'Daily Notes' file under the heading 'Tasks'"

+### 3. n8n MCP Server

+A server that provides integration with n8n instances via the n8n API, enabling workflow management and execution directly from Cursor AI.
+Built with the MCP SDK for standardized communication.

+- **Location**: `./n8n-mcp/`
+- **Features**: List workflows, manage workflow state, execute workflows, view executions
+- **Requires**: n8n instance with API access
+- **Implementation**: Uses the Model Context Protocol SDK with Zod validation

+#### Main Tools

+- `mcp_list_workflows`: List all workflows in the n8n instance
+- `mcp_get_workflow`: Get details of a specific workflow by ID
+- `mcp_activate_workflow`: Activate a specific workflow by ID
+- `mcp_deactivate_workflow`: Deactivate a specific workflow by ID
+- `mcp_execute_workflow`: Execute a specific workflow with optional input data
+- `mcp_list_workflow_executions`: List executions for a specific workflow
+- `mcp_get_execution`: Get details of a specific execution by ID

+#### Usage Examples in Cursor AI

+- "List all workflows in my n8n instance"
+- "Show me the details of workflow X"
+- "Activate workflow Y so it starts listening for triggers"
+- "Execute workflow Z with this input data"
+- "Show me all recent executions of workflow X"
+- "Get the execution details for run ABC"

 ## Setup Instructions

 ### Prerequisites